Nick Melvoin: Career

 On May 17, 2017, Zimmer conceded to Melvoin in the race during a speech to his supporters, calling it devastating while saying that he would never run for office again.
 Melvoin won against Zimmer by fourteen points, and with his win, Melvoin replaced Zimmer as a board member for District 4.
 After the election, the charter-backed candidates, including Melvoin, had a majority on the Board of Education.

 During the 2019 Los Angeles Unified School District teachers' strike, Melvoin said that the District couldn't afford the teacher's demands.
 In 2019, Melvoin announced that he would seek re-election, and was endorsed by Teamsters Local 572 in his successful campaign.
 He won re-election against two other candidates with nearly 60% of the vote.
 With the Board election, the teachers' union candidates won back control of the Board, and in 2023, Melvoin was replaced by Scott Schmerelson as the vice president of the Board of Education.

 In 2023, Melvoin announced that he would run for California's 30th congressional district, an open seat vacated by incumbent Adam Schiff's run for Senate.
 He stated that he believed that his young age would match the voters' "desire for new blood and new vision."
 He lost the primary against Laura Friedman and Alex Balekian.
+He was re-elected to a third term on the LAUSD Board of Education in 2026, defeating Ankur Patel in the primary.
+His re-election and Kelly Gonez's re-election were marked by significantly less conflict between teachers union and charter school advocates compared to their previous elections.